ekotwidodo/ekotwidodo/README.md

   <img src=https://img.shields.io/badge/medium-%23292929.svg?&style=for-the-badge&logo=medium&logoColor=white alt=medium style="margin-bottom: 5px;" />
 </a>

-## Research and Development Interests
+## Glad to see you here! 🤝

+This is the place where I can explore and upgrade technological things.😃

+I have some area of interests:
-Big Data Engineering and Analytics, Information Retrieval, Knowledge Graph, Machine Learning, Artificial Intelligence, Digital Transformation, E-Government
+- Big Data Engineering and Analytics, Information Retrieval, Knowledge Graph, Machine Learning, Artificial Intelligence
+- Information System and Applications
+- Digital Transformation, Electronic Government (E-Government)

 ## Github Stats
 <table>